-- (1) In any form of investment named in the Fiduciaries Act of 1949, as amended, including first mortgages.
-Such first mortgages insuring repayment of loans by relief associations must provide for a minimum interest payment of three per cent and not exceed eighty per cent of the appraised value of the real property covered by the mortgage. - (2) In any obligation of a political subdivision, having the power to levy or collect taxes, or - (3) In any obligation of an incorporated fire company which obligation is secured by assets of the company having capital value equal to at least one hundred fifty per cent of the amount of the obligation at the time it is made, and is subject to provisions which will amortize such loan at a rate ensuring that the depreciated value of the assets pledged shall continue to be at least equal to one hundred fifty per cent of the balance remaining due. - (d) No investment shall be acquired, encumbered or sold except pursuant to a resolution duly enacted by the governing body of the association.
-The income from investments however may be invested or spent in the same way as any other income. - (e) The funds of any volunteer firemen's relief association may be spent: - (1) To pay for such normal and reasonable running expenses as may be appropriate to the businesslike conduct of its affairs including legal fees and including but not by way of limitation the rental or purchase of offices, the payment of reasonable compensation of any needed employes, and the purchase of office equipment and supplies. - (2) To purchase contracts of insurance which shall at the least afford financial assistance to active members of the fire service represented by the association against losses due to injury suffered in the fire service and which may also provide in the order named, (i) for payments to the widow or other dependents of a member in the event of his death, (ii) for protection of active firemen against disease, (iii) for the replacement or purchase of prosthetic devices such as visual aids, hearing aids, dentures, braces, crutches, and the like, where such devices have been lost or damaged while the owner was engaged in the fire service or where the need for such devices arises because of functional impairment attributable to participation in the fire service, (iv) for the repair or replacement if necessary of articles of clothing damaged in the course of participation in the fire service, and (v) for disability incurred after service for a minimum of twenty years as a volunteer fireman. - (3) To maintain a beneficiary or death benefit fund and to pay a sum certain from that fund to the beneficiary of any participant in that fund upon his death. - (4) To pay in full or in part for damage or loss in any of the categories mentioned in clause (2) above in any specific case in which (i) no policy of insurance is in force which covers the risk, or (ii)

-the amount payable under insurance policies in force is inadequate to cover the loss.
+- (2) In any obligation of a political subdivision, having the power to levy or collect taxes, or - (3) In any obligation of an incorporated fire company which obligation is secured by assets of the company having capital value equal to at least one hundred fifty per cent of the amount of the obligation at the time it is made, and is subject to provisions which will amortize such loan at a rate ensuring that the depreciated value of the assets pledged shall continue to be at least equal to one hundred fifty per cent of the balance remaining due. - (d) No investment shall be acquired, encumbered or sold except pursuant to a resolution duly enacted by the governing body of the association.
+The income from investments however may be invested or spent in the same way as any other income. - (e) The funds of any volunteer [firemen's] firefighters' relief association may be spent: - (1) To pay for such normal and reasonable running expenses as may be appropriate to the businesslike conduct of its affairs including legal fees and including but not by way of limitation the rental or purchase of offices, the payment of reasonable compensation of any needed employes, and the purchase of office equipment and supplies. - (2) To purchase contracts of insurance which shall at the least afford financial assistance to active members of the fire service represented by the association against losses due to injury suffered in the fire service and which may also provide in the order named, (i) for payments to the [widow] surviving spouse or other dependents of a member in the event of [his] the member's death, (ii) for protection of active [firemen] firefighters against disease, (iii) for the replacement or purchase of prosthetic devices such as visual aids, hearing aids, dentures, braces, crutches, and the like, where such devices have been lost or damaged while the owner was engaged in the fire service or where the need for such devices arises because of functional impairment attributable to participation in the fire service, (iv) for the repair or replacement if necessary of articles of clothing or pocket pagers damaged or lost in the course of participation in the fire service, and (v) for disability incurred after service for a minimum of twenty years as a volunteer [fireman] firefighter. - (3) To maintain a beneficiary or death benefit fund and to pay a sum certain from that fund to the beneficiary of any participant in that fund upon his or her death.
+In the event a beneficiary is not designated or a designated one has predeceased the participant, the sum certain shall be paid to the estate of the participant. - (4) To pay in full or in part for damage or loss in any of the categories mentioned in clause (2) above in any specific case in which (i) no policy of insurance is in force which covers the risk, or (ii) the amount payable under insurance policies in force is inadequate to cover the loss.